Stores fret over Christmas as M&S profit falls

 Clothing chains have been feeling extra pressure from unseasonably warm weather, higher cotton prices and wage inflation in key manufacturing countries such as China.

-Discount clothing chain Primark showed the pain from higher costs with an 8 percent drop in adjusted operating profit to 309 million pounds for the year ended September 17.
+Discount clothing chain Primark showed the pain from these costs with an 8 percent drop in adjusted operating profit to 309 million pounds for the year ended September 17.

 The chain, owned by Associated British Foods, said a recent fall in cotton prices should ease the pressure in the coming financial year, although that would take time to feed through.